History of Budapest Honvéd FC: 2010s

 Although Honved finished fourth in the 2011–12 season of the Hungarian League, they could participate in the UEFA Europa League 2012–13 season because Győr were banned from any European competitions.
 Honved faced with bronze medal winner of the Albanian First Division Flamurtari Vlorë in the first round of the Europa League.
 The first leg was won by Honved 1–0 away.
 Honved won the second leg as well by beating the Albanian club by 2–0 at home.
 In the second round, they faced Russian Premier League club Anzhi Makhachkala, featuring star players Roberto Carlos and Samuel Eto'o.
 The first leg of the match was played near the Russian capital, Moscow in Ramenskoye in the stadium of FC Saturn Moscow since UEFA did not allow the match to be played in Dagestan.
 Anzhi won the match by 1–0.

+In 2011, Cordella was appointed the sporting director of Budapest Honved FC.
+He had signed a five years contract with the team which expired in 2016.

 Although Honvéd were not the highest-spending club in the Hungarian Championship 2016-17 Nemzeti Bajnokság I, they won their 14th title, mostly on the backs of an exceptional youth program and stable management, ending a 24-year dearth.

 Honvéd also qualified for the 2017-18 UEFA Champions League season.

 The club won the 2019-20 Magyar Kupa season by beating Mezőkövesd SE in the final 2–1 at the Puskás Aréna on 3 June 2020.

+2020s

+On 27 May 2023, Honvéd lost 2-1 to Puskás Akadémia FC at the Pancho Aréna, Felcsút on the 33rd match day of the 2022–23 Nemzeti Bajnokság I season, while Vasas SC drew with Fehérvár FC that resulted in the relegation to the Nemzeti Bajnokság II.